hermixy/GalileoGen2GPIO/README.md

 ## Blinky

 The _Blinky_ demo turns the LED attached to IO Pin 13 on and off.
-All you need to eun this demo is the basic Galileo Gen2 board.
+All you need to run this demo is the basic Galileo Gen2 board.
 Most of the pins on the Galileo Gen2 Arduino interface have multiple functions.
-Pin 13 is no expection.
+Pin 13 is no exception.
 So, before we can start blinking the LED we need to get the proper signals routed to the pin.
 This table shows the setup:

 | GPIO PIN | Direction | Value  |
 |:--------:|:---------:|:------:|